 “Countable income” includes most income that a veteran or surviving spouse receives.
 Examples include earnings, retirement and pension payments, social security, and social security disability payments.
 However, one’s “countable income” could be reduced by subtracting Unreimbursed Medical Expenses (UMEs) from his / her annual income.
 Examples of UMEs include the cost of home health services, dentures, hearing aids, wheelchairs, premiums for health insurance, and prescription drugs.
 While UMEs can be deducted to lower one’s countable income, increasing one’s pension benefit amount, it isn’t as straightforward as it sounds.
 In order for UMEs to be deducted, the total must be greater than 5% of the MAPR.
 For example, the MAPR for an unmarried veteran who is applying for the Basic Veterans Pension and does not have any dependent children is $13,752, and 5% of this amount is $687.
 This means that if the veteran has UMEs greater than $687, anything over this amount can be deducted from his / her countable income.
 Stated simply, after income calculations (deducting UMEs from MAPR), if one’s income is less than the MAPR, he / she is income eligible.

 If confused by the income calculations, be aware that there are multiple types of VA benefits advisors that can help.

-Another new VA rule, also effective as of 10/18/18, will only affect those whose income is greater than their unreimbursed medical expenses.
+Another new VA rule only affects those whose income is greater than their unreimbursed medical expenses.
 For these persons, their income will be added to their assets, which therefore increases their net worth.
 For instance, if a veteran receives $750 / month ($9,000 / year) in Social Security, $9,000 will be added to his / her assets IF this new rule applies to him / her.